i-doit/api-client-php/CONTRIBUTING.md

 5. Perform some tests, for example `composer ci`
 6. Run unit tests: `composer phpunit`
 7. Create Git tag: `git tag -s -a -m "Release version $(composer config extra.version)" $(composer config extra.version)`
-8. Push changes: `git push && git push --tags`
+8. Push changes: `git push --follow-tags`

 There is already a webhook enabled to push the code from GitHub to Packagist.